awsdocs/aws-net-developer-guide/doc_source/how-to/sqs/QueueURL.rst

      https://{REGION_ENDPOINT}/queue.|api-domain|/{YOUR_ACCOUNT_NUMBER}/{YOUR_QUEUE_NAME}

-To find your AWS account number, go to `Security Credentials
-<https:///gp/aws/securityCredentials>`_.
-Your account number is located under :guilabel:`Account
-Number` in the upper right of the page.

- or information on sending a message to a queue, see :ref:`send-sqs-message`.
+For information on sending a message to a queue, see :ref:`send-sqs-message`.

 For information about receiving messages from a queue, see :ref:`receive-sqs-message`.